praveek/launch.en/help/launch-reference/publishing/approval-workflow.md

 * Approve for Publishing

-  Moves the library to the Approved column for a Publisher to publish
+  Moves the library to the Approved column for a Publisher to publish.

 * Reject